 Chautauqua Lake Fish & Wildlife Management Area

-Chautauqua Lake F&WMA is located six miles northwest of the City of Jamestown on Chautauqua Lake in Chautauqua County.
-The F&WMA encompasses three sites: Tom's Point, Cheney Farm and Stow Farm.
+Chautauqua Lake Fish & Wildlife Management Area is a 123-acre parcel located six miles northwest of the City of Jamestown on Chautauqua Lake.
+It consists of three different parcels: Tom's Point, Cheney Farm, and Stow Farm.

 Chautauqua Lake F&WMA lake access.

 An accessible hunting blind/observation deck provides access to the lake for waterfowl hunting.

 The accessible hunting blind/observation deck can also be used for fishing.
 Chautauqua Lake supports a diverse sportfishery, with angling for walleye, muskellunge, largemouth bass, smallmouth bass and several species of panfish.